-Canada needs progress towards a minimum income floor for all.

-As it stands, some form of an income floor exists for seniors and families with children.
-However, singles and people with a disability are struggling.
-Efforts need to be made to strengthen the existing floors while introducing new ones.
-A disability benefit that is harmonized between governments, minimum income pilots, and more mental health supports are just some examples of what we need to get there.

-the only place you can find pertinent data for your local advocacy efforts.
-Don't forget that the Link2Feed software allows you to pull data directly related to your clients.
-This is the best way to take accurate numbers about client demographics to the public and political officials.

-If you haven't set up

-Link2Feed at your food bank location yet, please contact:

-marni@foodbankscanada.ca.

-Our affordable housing crisis needs immediate and long-term solutions.
+- Governments must begin rebuilding our broken social safety net.For decades, governments have been clawing back on social supports from housing to education.
+These days, millions of Canadians are falling through the cracks into poverty and are forced to visit food banks.
+To fix this broken system, we recommend progress towards a minimum income floor, starting with quick and meaningful action on the Canada Disability Benefit.
+We call for better access and quality of benefits and immediate relief for those struggling with the cost of living. - 2.
+It's time to get serious about housing.
 As more people continue to struggle at unprecedented rates, affordable housing supplies are still eroding and are being built too slowly.
-While work needs to be done to expand the development of new affordable housing, short term solutions like a national rent-assist program are needed.

-As low-income workers flood food banks, Canada needs new policies that guarantees those who work will always have enough money to put food on the table.

-This means that the long-awaited EI reforms need to be introduced swiftly.
-Additional reforms to the CWB will also be necessary to ensure that Canadian workers with low incomes can make ends meet.
+Using a dual-approach, long terms solutions are needed to increase the development of new affordable housing while short term solutions like a national rent-assist program are needed. - 3.
+As workers with low incomes continue flood food banks, Canada needs new policies that guarantees those who work will always have enough money to put food on the table.
+After years of asking the federal government to follow through on its EI promises, we are still waiting.
+The long-awaited EI reforms need to be introduced swiftly.
+Additional reforms to the CWB will also be necessary to ensure that Canadian workers with low incomes can make ends meet. - 4.
 Food insecurity and poverty must get special attention in northern and remote parts of Canada.
 This region suffers from much higher rates of poverty and food insecurity than the rest of the country.
-Failed programs like Nutrition North must be overhauled and new locally driven approaches to develop Northern economies must also be prioritised to help support communities that have struggled for far too long.
+Governments must introduce permanent solutions instead of unpredictable temporary funding solutions.
+New locally driven approaches to develop Northern economies must be prioritised to help support communities that have struggled for far too long.

-5,839,00 (NEARLY 6 MILLION) CANADIANS LIVED IN FOOD-INSECURE HOUSEHOLDS IN 2020
+What is Advocacy? / Why is Advocacy Important? / Our Call to Action / What we Can Achieve / Info about Hunger in Canada / Policy Overview

+HOUSEHOLDS IN 2022

 If you're ready to start exploring your individual and organization's role in advocacy, you can begin in this section.
 First, you will need to start by identifying your organization's capacity for advocacy.
 Asking how much time you have and where you are best placed to focus your efforts is key to starting on the right foot.
 Once you've recognized your capacity, this section includes details to help you in your first brainstorming session.

 As you begin to narrow your focus on a specific cause and campaign, you can also begin exploring timing and different levels of government.
 With that said, not all advocacy efforts require much effort in the end, and every organization is capable of finding a way to contribute without stretching their valuable time.